 Open a Moneybox account in three simple steps:

 Moneybox was responsible for getting me into investing.
-It made it easy, simple to understand and accessible.
+At first a foray, a dalliance. eventually, my first love.
+It made investing easy, simple to understand and accessible.
 However, in a way, it became a victim of its own success.
-By whetting my appetite and encouraging me to learn more, I started exploring other platforms, researching low-cost products and wanting to take more control over how my money was invested.
+By whetting my appetite and encouraging me to learn more, I started exploring other platforms, researching lower-cost products and wanting to take more control over how my money was invested.
 As a result, we are no longer together but it will always be my ‘first’ and for that, it will always have a special place.

 Interested in Investing?
 Check out our reviews below for some of the best investment accounts available:-